Updated for Warlords of Draenor

 - Second Wind is best used when you anticipated being low on health quite often during an encounter.
 Hopefully you’re spending very little time at or below 35% health.

 - Shockwave has decent damage and a more limited target area than Roar.
-Very nice if you need the stun.
+Very nice if you need the stun, such as for groups of adds.

 Helping Out the Group